A CHRISTIAN PERSPECTIVE ON BREXIT

 the NHS. £350million was the wrong figure, it was the gross figure, not the

-There was no possibility ever that £350million per week could be given to
+There was no possibility ever that by leaving the EU we could save £350million per week which could be given to

 The lies were propagated by some unscrupulous politicians and elements of the media.
 There were lies about the possibility of still trading fully with the EU whilst closing borders.
 That is not possible.
 There were dire warnings, much less lies, on the Remain campaign side.
 Many suggested that there could be an economic slow-down, a recession, a movement of companies from the UK to Europe mainland.
 These were warnings usually not about the instant after the referendum but the years following the referendum, some are happening, the pound has slid 15%, companies I know in Gibraltar have been looking at moving to Malta to ensure they are still within the EU.